zmihaf/soya-next/packages/soya-next/README.md

 ## Differences from vanilla Next.js

 - CSS modules already configured.
 You just need to import CSS with `.mod.css` or `.module.css` suffix from your react component's JS file.
-You can also use SCSS in CSS module files with `.mod.scss` or `.module.scss`.
+You can also use SCSS in CSS module files with `.mod.scss` or `.module.scss` suffix.
 - Asset as modules already configured.
 You can import any images, svg and fonts from your JS and CSS files and it will automatically be resolved to a hashed asset URL.
 - Easy application configuration based on environment (see [Node Config](https://github.com/lorenwest/node-config)).
 - Universal cookie access already configured using [React Cookie](https://github.com/reactivestack/cookies/tree/master/packages/react-cookie).